hoang-danny05/swarm-interactions/README.md

 - No signs of bots talking about themselves (yet) from skimming the work
 - Added ability to iterate through all possible personality types.
 - Need for a conversation limit or a neutral third party that judges the AIs impartially.

+Status of v0.5:
+- Allows users to change the model in a variable
+- Bots are now told to give reasons for ending the conversations.
+Ending conversation is no longer omitted.